egwolk/ws2-ecommerce-project-g15/README.md

 ## 🎓 Academic Context

-This project is developed as part of the WEBSYS2 (Web Systems and Technologies 2) college course, demonstrating:
+This project is developed as part of the WEBSYS2 (Web Systems and Technologies 2) college class, demonstrating:
 - Full-stack web development skills
 - Database design and management
 - User authentication and authorization